-The motifs and processes I’m drawn to result in the representation of some aspect of reality.
-But I’m less interested in accurate description and more interested in a personal translation of that reality and how the values, shapes, edges, and colors relate.
-And then how, if the experiment works, the painting transcends its two-dimensional surface and becomes vibrant with its own attractive drama or logic or DNA.
-That creative aspect of making a painting is pure magic to me.
+By learning how to see and how to think in paint, and by seeking awe through this practice, I find myself able to feel connected to something more expansive and thrilling than what might normally be perceived.
+The painting motifs and processes I’m drawn to result in the representation of some aspect of reality.
+But I’m less interested in an accurate description of that reality and more interested in a sincere expression of it — and then how the simple two-dimensional surface covered with marks of paint and shapes of value and color becomes vibrant with its own attractive drama or logic or DNA.
+This creative aspect of bringing a painting to life is pure magic to me.